Perspectives – Fall 2017 Issue

-Welcome to the Spring 2016 edition of our online newsletter.
+Welcome to the Fall 2017 edition of our online newsletter.
 We are delighted that you continue to follow the services our firm provides to churches throughout the United States, Canada and Europe.

 We are now in the middle of one of the busiest years we have ever had here at James D. Klote & Associates.
 We are delighted that our clients have continued to have such success in each of their capital campaigns and we want to thank each of them for trusting in our firm.
 Our consultants have years of experience in fundraising and consistently help our clients reach their goals.
 We feel blessed to be able to do such great work, to work with amazing clients nationwide and we are grateful for all of the friendships we have made along the way.